Thimmyreign/airbnb-clone-project/README.md

 - **QA Engineer**
   Ensures backend functionalities are thoroughly tested through manual and automated testing, maintaining quality, performance, and compliance with requirements.

+## Technology Stack

+This project leverages modern tools and frameworks to ensure scalability, performance, and maintainability.
+Below is a breakdown of each technology and its role in the project:

+- **Django**
+  A high-level Python web framework used to build the RESTful API and handle server-side logic.

+- **Django REST Framework (DRF)**
+  Provides powerful tools for creating, managing, and documenting RESTful APIs efficiently.

+- **PostgreSQL**
+  A robust relational database system used for reliable data storage and management.

+- **GraphQL**
+  Enables flexible and efficient querying of data, allowing clients to request only the information they need.

+- **Celery**
+  Handles asynchronous tasks such as background job processing, notifications, and scheduled tasks.

+- **Redis**
+  An in-memory data store used for caching, session management, and as a Celery message broker.

+- **Docker**
+  Provides containerization for consistent